 In 2019 I contacted the University to see if there was a follow-up or a report of results or next steps as it sounds promising.
 And while the only response I got was that my enquiry had been sent to the research team, I did belong to a group that was asked to test the initial algorithm.

 I gave a copy of the algorithm to the maiden’s psychiatrist at the time, but she didn’t seem interested.
-So once again, professionals fail to take the lived experience of patients with FASD and their caregivers.
-It’s disheartening to say the least.
+So once again, professionals failed to take the lived experience of patients with FASD and their caregivers.
+And in this case a team of professionals.
+It was disheartening to say the least.
+It’s been a few years since it’s introduction, so what is the history and how is it doing?

 Psychotropic Medication Algorithm released in 2020